mozilla-services/socorro/docs/howto.rst

    agreement.
 Make sure to copy and paste the terms in the bug comments as well as the url to where it exists.
 Tag the reporter with a needinfo.

-5. Reply in the bug asking th emanager to verify the reporter requires access to PII on Crash Stats for their job.
+5. Reply in the bug asking the manager to verify the reporter requires access to PII on Crash Stats for their job.
 Tag the manager with a needinfo.

 Then wait for those needinfos to be filled.
 Once that's done: